gskolber/FizzBuzzElixir/README.md

 # FizzBuzz

-**TODO: Add description**

 ## The Problem
-"Write a program that reads the file with numbers.
+"Write a program that reads a file with numbers.
 But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz”."

 ## Installation